Originally written on April 27, 2021. Updated April 16, 2022 and April 5, 2023

 It is called also the Full Sprouting Grass Moon, the Egg Moon and, among US coastal Native American tribes, the Full Fish Moon or Sucker Moon (Anishinaabe) because it was the time to harvest sucker fish, which return to streams or lake shallows to spawn.
 According to legend, now is the time when this fish comes back from the spirit world to purify bodies of water and the creatures living in them, and this name may also be applied to the February Moon, to honor the sacrifice of the sucker fish in order to feed the Anishinaabe peoples, traditionally helping them to survive the winter.

 In the Celtic Tree tradition this one is called Saille or Willow.
 And in Nordic traditions, (which is governed by half months rather than full months), they divide this moon by Man (Human) and Lagu (Flowing Water).

-Easter is celebrated on the first Sunday after the Paschal Full Moon (the first full Moon of spring), which means that it will be celebrated this year on Sunday, April 17 (following the full Moon on Saturday, April 16).
+Easter in fact is celebrated on the first Sunday after the Paschal Full Moon (the first full Moon of spring), which means that it will be celebrated this year on Sunday, April 9 (following the full Moon on April 5-6).